 Antonio Bandeira was among the top Brazilian abstract artists of the 1950s and 1960s, captivating collectors with his vibrant Lapis Lazuli blue and grid-like geometrical compositions.
-But after he passed away in Paris in 1967, aged forty-five, his name fell into oblivion.
+But after he passed away in Paris in 1967, at the age of forty-five, his name fell into oblivion.
 The current exhibition at MAM-SP (Museu de Arte Moderna de São Paulo), a museum that was crucial for his early career, shows sixty works, in a retrospective titled with the artist’s name.
-Curated by Giancarlo Hannud and Regina Teixeira de Barros, our interviewee, the exhibition, made possible thanks to the support of Bradesco Cultura, discloses Bandeira’s work to a new generation of art lovers and makes a point to note his well-deserved place in Brazilian art history.
+Curated by Giancarlo Hannud and Regina Teixeira de Barros—our interviewee—the exhibition, made possible thanks to the support of Bradesco Cultura, discloses Bandeira’s work to a new generation of art lovers and makes a point to note his well-deserved place in Brazilian art history.

 In 1957, during his first solo exhibition at New York City’s Gallery 75, the local press described the cosmopolitan Fortaleza-born artist as “an abstract expressionist from Paris, born in Brazil.”
 In his lifetime, the artist participated in the Venice Biennale (1952, 1960 and 1964) and at the São Paulo Bienal (1951, 1953, 1955, 1959 and 1961.)
 Bandeira designed the official poster for the 1953 edition, its second iteration.